Substantial Comparability Pathway

 How to apply

-Your application for Substantial Comparability Pathway will need to include the completed Substantial Comparability Pathway Application Form A2 [MS Word; 544 KB] and submission of all of the supporting documentation in the checklist on the final page of the Application Form A2 (there are two checklists, one for new applicants and another for existing candidates).
+Your application for the Substantial Comparability Pathway will need to include the completed Specialist assessment application form available on the Forms & documents web page and submission of all of the supporting documentation in the checklist on the final page of the Specialist assessment application form.
 Please ensure that you submit all supporting documentation single-sided.

-Please also refer to the Specialist Pathway Handbook [PDF; 414 KB] for guidance in completing the Application Form A2.
+Please also refer to the Specialist Pathway Handbook on the New Applicants web page for guidance in completing the application form.

 The RANZCP will send the referee report templates directly to the nominated referees for completion and the referees will be required to submit the completed reports directly to the RANZCP.
 Therefore, it is important to ensure that you have submitted your complete application, with details of your three nominated referees, to the RANZCP as soon as possible to allow adequate time for the three reports to be completed and submitted to the RANZCP by the closing date.